“I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve.” – Isoroku Yamamoto

 According to Statista, the bulk of these orders were Amazon`s.
 The company`s sales in 2013 totaled more than those of the nine other largest US merchants combined.
 Nowadays, the company is growing at a furious pace accounting for 53% of the whole growth in the e-commerce sector and holds the lion`s share of all e-commerce orders in the US at 43%.

 Industry experts never had doubts about Amazon`s ambitions to step into the logistics market but many experts point to the 2013 Christmas fiasco as a catalyst for the emergence of the “Dragon Boat” Project.
 Since it started, the company has invested heavily in cutting-edge warehouses, purchased thousands of trailers, leased dozens of planes, started developing a marketplace App, and acquired a license to act as an ocean shipping freight forwarder and filed for a long list of futuristic logistics patents.

 So far, Amazon is fixated on improving services and reducing its own shipping costs.
 This narrative is similar to what happened with Amazon Web Services (AWS) – where they were demanding so many resources for computer processing power and data storage that it was decided to build their own servers and offer the surplus capacity to external partners.
 If these efforts prove fruitful, they will inevitably offer any extra shipping capacity to the public.
-This is the threat spotted to existing Transport & Logistics companies.
+This is the threat spotted by existing Transport & Logistics companies.
 On top of that, incumbents fear Amazon because of their sophisticated data analytics and technological supremacy.